webOS-ports/org.webosports.app.browser/README.md

 3. <s>Bookmarks panel is empty on loading.</s>
 4. <s>Search doesn't always work yet.</s>
 5. <s>Various layout and rendering issues.</s>
-6. Page gets added to browser history, even when not loaded (for example when there's no network connectivity).
+6. <s>Page gets added to browser history, even when not loaded (for example when there's no network connectivity).</s>
-7. Progress bar doesn't always behave properly.
+7. <s>Progress bar doesn't always behave properly.</s>
 8. Share dialog not working yet.

 To do: